Shiyu-Liu/gen_traj_lib/README.md

 - **Protocol of waypoints definition**:

-The traveling time for each waypoint is given in first column, then starting from second column desired waypoints are written row-by-row.
+The traveling time for each waypoint must be given in first column, then starting from second column desired waypoints must be written row-by-row.
 The variables should be split by TAB (one or several is no matter).
 Example trajectories written in .txt file could be found in 'test/traj/' folder.
 See 'doc/waypoints_3dspace_euler.png' and 'doc/waypoints_3dspace_quat.png' for the explanation of example trajectories.

 - **Matlab scripts and testing** (in 'test/' folder):